tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

  3. task 3  ascript that  display content of /etc/passwd and /etc/hosts
 4 .task 4 a script that dislpay the last 10 lines of /etc/passwd
  5. task 5 a script thatdislpays the first 10 lines of /etc/passwd
+a script that displays the third line of the file iacta